-For the first time since he had joined the military, and left in disgrace, he was having difficulty pulling the trigger.
-He had seen scores of men die - many at his own hand - and held the hand of more than a few Marines as they breathed their last and he had honestly thought that it would be as easy as following an order to charge into enemy fire - but somehow it wasn’t.
-He wasn't afraid to die – there had been way too many situations in the corps where that would have gotten everyone killed.
-There was just that ridiculous man inside who simply wasn't ready to give up on life.
+He had seen scores of men die - many at his own hand - and held the hand of more than a few Marines as they breathed their last, and he had honestly thought that it would be as easy as following an order to charge into enemy fire - but somehow it was far more difficult.
+He wasn't afraid to die; there had been way too many situations in the corps where that would have gotten everyone killed.
+There was just this ridiculously stubborn man inside who simply wasn't ready to give up on life.

 Bucky sat down on the branch, with his feet dangling over the edge and he began to go over all of the reasons why he needed to die.

 There was the wasted lifetime of service and sacrifice to the military - the same military that paraded him before a stacked panel of officers who seemed hell bent on believing everyone else's version of the facts other than his and then booted him out of the service without as much as a "thank you" or a pension.
 There were the four men who were captured and then murdered at the hands of insurgents because of his orders.
 And there were the nightmares he had had ever since.
 There was the loss of his dear and beloved son Mark… which led to the loss of his wife.
 There was the fact that he couldn't seem to hold down a job, even when he tried.
 And his bills - there was no way that he would ever be able to put a dent in the debt he owed with what he was able to occasionally bring in.
 And of course there was this little thing with Candice Johnson.
 It was the most humiliating point of his life to have to call his parents and explain to them why he needed them to come bail him out of jail.
 What kind of son would ask his father to mortgage his recently paid off home to keep his own ass out of jail?